Somehow, you feel you are not spending much, so you keep wondering where your money goes.

-It is crucial to find out where your money goes in order to gain control over your financial situation.
+It is crucial to categorize your expenses and find out where your money goes in order to gain control over your financial situation.

 When you realize the exact items you spend on each month, you will find the leaks through which your money disappears.

 Take a look at these budget leaks to help you answer the question, where did my money go?

 If you are staying at home and you keep using disposable products like paper plates, diapers, and paper towels for convenience sake’s that’s a leak right there.